Article I: Name and Purpose

 Special meetings of the board shall be called upon by the request of the chair or director and are not required in attendance.
 Notice of special meeting shall be sent out by the secretary to each board member.

 Article IV: Committees

 The board can create committees as needed.
-The board presently will have two committees: a Community Service Committee, comprised of 6 non-officer members, and an Annual Meeting Committee, comprised of 6 non-officer members
+The board presently will have two committees: a Community Service Committee, comprised of 6 non-officer members, and an a Youth Outreach Committee, comprised of 6 non-officer members

-Each committee will have a chairman that is nominated and voted by the board.
+Each committee will have a chair that is nominated and voted by the board.